mirage

 • Pytest plugin, `mirage gate-run` CLI, review console

-2. v0.2.0 In progress
+2. v0.2.0 Shipped

-3. v0.3.0 Planned
+3. v0.3.0 In progress

 4. v1.0.0 Horizon

-• 1.0 stability commitment
+• 1.0 stability commitment on policy DSL + outcome taxonomy

 Get started